In this page

 Local authority road conditions

-This data set was previously collected as part of Public Accountability Measures (PAMs) led by Data Cymru.
-PAMs came to an end in 2020-21.
+Local authority road conditions was previously collected as part of Public Accountability Measures (PAMs) led by Data Cymru.
+This release used to include data from this collection, but it is no longer available.
+This data was last published in 2019.
 We welcome user views on current and future requirements for this data.

 In past years there have been two main methods of processing Deflectograph data.
 The Welsh Government made use of the Deflec method for all of surveys up to 2014-15.
 Since 2015-16, the Welsh Government has used the Pandef method of processing.